What are Short Courses?

 There are a wide range of subjects on offer.
 This includes courses to improve your literacy or numeracy, ICT, History, Literature, Childcare, Psychology, Counselling, Studying Society, Employability Skills, improving your study skills, studying international development and a variety of courses for personal development.
-Longer courses are concentrated on Training the Trainers, Mentoring, Community Developments and Leadership & Management.
+Longer courses are concentrated on Mentoring, Community Developments and Leadership & Management.
 Other leisure based courses are also available in Art and Foreign Languages.
 To see the list of courses currently available click here.

 What about fees?

 All short courses at Northern College can be studied residentially.
 Most cost £45 for a two night/three day course but fees vary depending on the length of the course.
 Some fees may be waived for those on certain benefits.

 Most short courses are non-accredited although you may have to do some written work in some subjects.
-Some courses are accredited via NOCN at Entry Level 3, Level 1 or Level 2.
+Some courses are accredited via Certa at Entry Level 3, Level 1 or Level 2.
 This is usually done by completing a short workbook.